 In 2012, I went through one of the roughest times in my life; I lost my sister to breast cancer when she was only 41.
 It was tragic to say the least.
 One particular photo she sent to me really shook me.
 Her cancer was back and chemo started again.
 Just when her hair was growing back from the last round, she began to lose it in the shower.
 She texted me this photo and it brought out so much emotion.

 Following that moment, I went on a hunt to find every possible picture from childhood that I could get my hands on where she had the most audacious hair style.
 Since we grew up in the 70s and 80s, it wasn’t too hard to find.
 My newest mission in her life was to prove to her how over-rated hair was anyway.
 In the midst of looking for bad hair day photos, I realized how much photos meant to me and particularly of her.
 After losing her, whenever I find a photo of her, I just stare.
 I stare at it because I don’t want to forget a single thing about her, or her memory.
-My photos of her are all I have left besides my memories.
+A week before Christmas in 2016, I was once again hit with a huge blow and I lost my mother very suddenly to uterine cancer.
+Life really began to feel pretty unfair.
+My photos of them are all I have left besides my memories.

 This is what lead me to pursue my newly discovered passion as a Fort Worth family photographer and senior portrait photographer.
 I realized how much we take for granted and how much we rely on just our memories while our loved ones are alive and well.
 When you lose someone close to you the value of printed photography takes on a whole new life!